 The 40 Watt Club

 The Georgia Theatre was proudly reborn after a devastating fire in 2009 with the help of the Georgia Trust for Historic Preservation.
 Home of the Athens YMCA dating back to 1889, the historic building played many roles over the years before establishing itself as an iconic Athens music venue.
 It's now known for showcasing established local acts and touring bands, including big names like The Police, B.B.
 King, and Dave Matthews.
-Despite it's large size, the venue has an intimate vibe and, some say, the best sound in Athens.
-It's newest addition, the rooftop bar and restaurant, is the perfect place to grab an afternoon beer or cocktail, meet up with friends, and watch the sun set over downtown.
+Despite its large size, the venue has an intimate vibe and, some say, the best sound in Athens.
+It's the newest addition, the rooftop bar, and restaurant is the perfect place to grab an afternoon beer or cocktail, meet up with friends, and watch the sunset over downtown.
+Caledonia Lounge

 Caledonia is one of the lesser known but much loved venues in Athens.
 Across the street from and in the shadow of the 40 Watt, this gritty venue is a stepping stone for many local bands.

 Small and intimate, it's the perfect venue for local bands like Mothers, whose LP is being buzzed about on NPR, Spotify, and Stereogum.